tessnorman/ProcessingScripts/ProcessingScripts/Python/zonal_stats_crop_suitability/README.md

 # Zonal stats of crop suitability rasters

 ### Purpose
 This python script uses arcpy to calculate zonal statistics of  several crop suitability rasters for subcounties in Uganda.
-The script can be modify to calculate crop suitability zonal stats for any number of crops (as rasters files) and any region.
+The script can be modified to calculate crop suitability zonal stats for any number of crops (as rasters files) and any region.

 The crop suitability rasters were downloaded from the [FAO GAEZ data portal](http://gaez.fao.org/).
 The script also requires a shapefile for the spatial units of interest.
 In this case it is Uganda's subcounties.

-In this case, 19 different rasters representing the suitability for different crops are placed in the same folder.
+In this example, 18 different rasters representing the suitability for different crops are placed in the same folder.
 The raw rasters cover the entire globe.
 The script first converts a shapefile of Ugandan subcounties into a raster.
-It then clips all crop rasters to the country of Uganda and finally runs the zonal stats.
-Lastly, it converts the output to csv files for easy import into stats software.
+It then clips all crop rasters to the country of Uganda and then runs the zonal statistics tool.
+Lastly, it converts the output tables to csv files for easy import into other stats software.

 Name of script: [Zonal_stats_Crop_Suitability.py](Zonal_stats_Crop_Suitability.py)